 USL PRO is the strongest U.S. men’s professional soccer league on and off the field below and in support of Major League Soccer (MLS).
-Focused on league stability and franchise performance longevity, USL PRO features 15 teams, including announced 2014 expansion teams in Oklahoma City and Sacramento.
+Focused on league stability and franchise performance longevity, USL PRO features 14 teams, including announced 2014 expansion teams in Los Angeles, Oklahoma City and Sacramento.
+Teams have already been announced for 2015 in Colorado Springs and Tulsa, with more additions expected soon.
 Through aggressive and deliberate growth in adding teams fully capable of meeting USL and US Soccer standards, USL PRO is building a robust, national professional soccer league in a format that promotes the benefits of regional league play.
 In 2013 USL PRO began a groundbreaking, multi-year partnership with MLS that features individual team affiliations, inter-league play, and the opportunity for MLS clubs to field a second team in USL PRO.
 In addition to league play, USL PRO teams compete in the Lamar Hunt U.S. Open Cup as well as various domestic and international exhibitions.
 USL PRO is the longest-standing pro league affiliate member of US Soccer.

 United Soccer Leagues acquired the Major Indoor Soccer League (MISL) in May, 2011 and began operating North America’s most storied and tradition-rich professional indoor soccer league for the 2011-12 season.
 The MISL represents the top level of professional indoor soccer in North America and consists of seven franchises for 2013-14.
 The league roster includes franchises in Baltimore, Missouri, Milwaukee, Pennsylvania, Rochester, St. Louis and Syracuse.